 In accordance with Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("DFA") and related regulations issued by the Board of Governors of the Federal Reserve System ("FRB"), bank holding companies with total consolidated assets of \$50 billion or more ("covered companies"), including M&T Bank Corporation ("M&T"), are required to conduct semiannual stress tests to assess the potential impact of certain hypothetical economic scenarios on, among other things, their prospective earnings, losses and capital levels, which are intended to test the resiliency of a covered company's financial position under severely adverse economic conditions and reflect the Dodd-Frank Act Stress Test ("DFAST") capital actions as described under the heading "Summary of Stress Test Results".
-Covered companies are also required to disclose a summary of these company-run stress test results for select scenarios over a nine quarter forecast horizon.
-The purpose of the stress test is to assess whether M&T and M&T Bank have sufficient capital to absorb losses and support operations during a period of severely adverse economic and financial stress.
+Covered companies are also required to disclose a summary of these company-run stress test results for select scenarios over a nine guarter forecast horizon.